stephenwan/jquery-json-editable/README.md

 # jQuery Json-input editor Plugin

 This is a not so light-weight jQuery plugin that enables html-form-based editing of Json values.
-The plugin transforms the original text input field that contains a Json string into a group of editable text input fields which obey and simulate the original Json value structure.
+The plugin transforms a text input field that contains a Json string into a group of editable text input fields which simulate the original Json value structure.

 For a simpler implementation that is capable of editing key-value-like Json value with no nesting, please refer to [jquery-kv-json-input](https://github.com/whuhacker/jquery-kv-json-input) instead.